haensel-ams/recruitment_challenge/BI_201805/README.md

 Note, that the attributed conversion fraction (IHC_Conv), i.e. it is the fraction of the given conversion which is attributed to a certain channel, sums up to 1.0 for every conversion.

-You can find data from these tables also in MySQL database called 'hams_challenge' at server with IP '54.93.190.144' (login as user 'applicant' with password 'hams').

 ## Task